DisplayPort 1.4 and Type-C Compliance/Debug Solution

 The TekExpress application leverages the DPOJET analysis engine to generate a dynamic mask appropriate to the acquired signal and auto adjusts the position of the mask based on eye opening along the horizontal axis.
 The vertical coordinates are placed at the eye mask location corresponding to the max amplitude level.

-Along with TekExpress solution, Tektronix offers DisplayPort DPOJET essentials package which comes bundled with TekExpress and can be used to characterize a DUT and analyzing its finer behavior.
-It serves as an analysis tool when the DUT fails any portion of the compliance tests or user wants to take a deeper look into the failures.
-All the compliance tests which are supported in TekExpress and require a single acquisition are supported in this package.
-The user can build automation scripts around these measurements to setup a custom test environment.
+Tektronix offers DisplayPort DPOJET essentials package which comes bundled with TekExpress that can be used to characterize a DUT and analyzing its finer behavior.
+It serves as an analysis tool when the DUT fails any portion of the compliance tests or you want to take a deeper look into the failures.
+All the compliance tests which are supported in the application and requires a single acquisition are supported in this package.
+You can build automation scripts around these measurements to setup a custom test environment.

-You can enable this package by running ‘DisplayPort 1.4 essentials’ from the Scope → Analyze menu.
+You can enable this package by running ‘DisplayPort 1.4 essentials’ from the Oscilloscope → Analyze menu.
 The DisplayPort DPOJET measurement library helps in characterizing the silicon.
-Other advantages of this library is the ability to debug the measurement in case of failures.
-If any of the tests fail during compliance testing, users can tap into the DPOJET DisplayPort measurement library for a dive deeper into the failures such as Eye diagram mask hit failures and look at relation between Pre-emphasis level vs Voltage swing tests to perform root cause analysis.
-The solution also gives users the flexibility to configure measurements at different settings, make configuration changes in existing measurements on the fly and run tests in single-shot or free-run repetitive modes.
+Other advantage of this library is the ability to debug the measurement in case of failures.
+If any of the tests fail during compliance testing, you can tap into the DPOJET DisplayPort measurement library for a deeper dive into the failures such as Eye diagram mask hit failures and look at relation between Pre-emphasis level vs Voltage swing tests to perform root cause analysis.
+The solution also gives users the flexibility to configure measurements with different settings, make configuration changes in existing measurements on the fly, and run tests in single-shot or free-run repetitive modes.